-The Phenomenal Young Women group has been created as a response to feedback from locals that there is a need for more support for the young women of Tamaki.
-Our kaupapa is to create a safe space where young women in the community can connect with each other.
-We aim to create a sense of belonging by enhancing accessibility to and identification with our shared public spaces, and the people who share them with us.
-As a group we learn, create and contribute to our local communities to enhance our wellbeing as individuals and a collective.
-We operate as a “drop-in” space, guests are welcome to come and go as they wish.
-With continued support PYW will continue to grow and give more local leaders work and training opportunities.
+The Phenomenal Young Women group was created as a response to feedback from locals that there was a need for more support for the young women of Tamaki.
+Our kaupapa was to create a safe space where young women in the community could connect with each other.
+We aimed to create a sense of belonging by enhancing accessibility to and identification with our shared public spaces, and the people who shared them with us.
+As a group we learnt, created and contributed to our local communities and enhanced our wellbeing as individuals and a collective.

 “We want spaces where we can connect, feel confident to try new things, and most importantly have fun!“

 Our funding for this project has now come to an end, if you are interested in what Phenomenal Young Women could do next then get in touch with Tara here.

 A SHORT REVIEW OF OUR HISTORY